 - Self-assess your design in compliance with our requirements

 Use our online self-service system BuilderNet to lodge your application.
 If you are not a regular BuilderNet user, you can use our Guest Account option to log in.

 - Login to BuilderNet and lodge the relevant application

 - Attach electronic copies of your architectural floor plans and site plans, as well as any other documents relevant to your application, in PDF or JPEG format

 - We will email your invoice, outlining the application fees.
 You will need to pay these fees before your application is approved.

 How much do I need to pay?

-BuilderNet is available to all customers to lodge all building and service connection applications as well as requests for e-plans.
+BuilderNet is available to all customers to lodge all building and service connection applications.
 Standard fees and charges will apply.

 If you need assistance with the lodgement of your application on BuilderNet, please call (08) 9424 8411 or 1800 016 015 (for regional callers) to speak with one of our service representatives.